scrappy1987/pamm.seed/readme.md

 The Business Service layer services provide a [façade](https://en.wikipedia.org/wiki/Facade_pattern) style interface to a number of underlying service operations.
 Each service is an aggregation of service operations, with each service operation providing business logic to maintain application resources.

-Each service operation should inherit from the ServiceOperation superclass, with any system "cross cutting" behaviour (e.g. application level authentication and authorization, audit, error handling) being invoked by the ServiceOperation superclass.
+Each service operation should inherit from the ServiceOperation superclass, with any application "cross cutting" behaviour (e.g. application level authentication and authorization, audit, error handling) being managed by the ServiceOperation superclass.
 Comments have been included in this class as a placeholder for this logic to be included if required.

 **3. Data Persistence Layer**

-The Data / Persistence layer provides the application persistence mechanism and its data model.
+The Data Persistence layer provides the application persistence mechanism and its data model.
 This seed uses JPA with a Hibernate implementation to persist data to an in-memory H2 database.

 **3.1 Configuration**